 A cheese board is a stylist and simple addition to any gathering.
 Not only does it provide guests with a nosh to satiate the appetite, it looks damn good too.
 Creating the perfect cheese board can be daunting to some but it really is rather simple.
-Just be sure to invest in some great servingware. ‪Très‬ important!
+Just be sure to invest in some great servingware.
+Très important!
 Below I have provided a step-by-step guide to constructing a flawless cheese board and a few suggestions for serving it.

+1. Determine the amount of cheese needed.
 Two ounces of cheese per person is a good rule of thumb.

 2. Selecting your cheese.
 Unless you have a repertoire of go-to faves, I suggest you ask the experts.
 Head to your local speciality grocer or cheese shop.
 My favorite when I’m home in Toronto is the Cheese Boutique.
 I seriously think this may be my heaven.
 Whole Foods is a great runner-up and you don’t have to travel to Toronto just for the cheese, although I probably would.You want to provide your guests with 3 or 5 varieties of cheese.
 This gives ample selection of favours and is best for presentation.
 You want to choose a variety of textures and flavours.
 Select or ask your monger to select 3-5 different cheeses from the following list. • A Blue Cheese like Roquefort, Gorgonzola, Stilton or Cambozola which is also a soft cheese. • An Aged Cheddar (favored or not).
 I love Bellavitano aged Cheddar in espresso or balsamic. • A hard cheese that is not cheddar.
 Gruyere, Asiago or Comte. • A Soft Cheese like brie (triple cream all the way) or Camembert. • Chèvre (Goat) in hard or soft.
 People tend to like soft. • A smoked Cheese.
 A must in my opinion.
 Cheddar or gouda are the most popular.